 Up until 2015, Worcester produced the 28i Junior.
 This has since been replaced with the Worcester 30i combi boiler in the Greenstar range, which is now one of their fastest selling combis.

 In this review of the Worcester 30i combi we’ll cover:

 It’s important to understand that the Worcester 30i is a mid-range combi boiler, and won’t be suitable for those with high hot water demands.
 Typically, this would be fitted in a 3-bedroom semi-detached property.

 And, even in these properties, if you need to have 2 showers running at once, you’ll need a larger combi boiler such as the Ideal Vogue 40kw, or a different system setup altogether.

 Want an on-screen price whilst you continue reading?
-BOXT are part owned by Bosch, so their prices are about as cheap as it gets for Worcester Bosch boilers.
+WarmZilla are the new kid on the block for boiler comparison and install, so their prices are about as cheap as it gets for Worcester Bosch boilers.
 You can check them here.

 Table of Contents

 Typically, you’ll find that Worcester are up there at the high end, in terms of price.
 Expect to pay around £1,050 for the Worcester 30i.
 That’s the boiler only, so you’ll need to fork out extra for things like the flue and extensions (where applicable).

 And, that’s going to translate into an installation price of over £2,200 from most local engineers.

 However, there is a way to get a Worcester 30i slightly cheaper, and that’s via WarmZilla.